 If you have poor credit, you’re not alone.
 According to a recent study, a third of Americans have credit scores below 601, the difference between bad and fair credit.

 Even if you’ve already purchased a home, your credit score still determines whether or not you can refinance to take advantage of lower interest rates.
 Over time, refinancing can save you a lot of money over the life of the loan since you’re paying less interest, meaning that your monthly payments will be lower.

 Refinancing with poor credit can prove immensely difficult, if not impossible.
 Lenders check your credit score to determine whether or not you’re eligible.
-Your credit score is determined by your payment history (35%), amount owed (30%), length of your credit history (15%), new credit (10%), and type of credit (10%).
+Your credit score is determined by your payment history (35 percent), amount owed (30 percent), length of your credit history (15 percent), new credit (10 percent), and type of credit (10 percent).
 While certain behaviors affect your credit score more than others, the only way to be sure is to be diligent about staying on top of your debt.

 Even if you own your home outright, there are other reasons why you will want to avoid a bad credit score in retirement.
 Although retirees might not be as dependent upon credit cards as their younger counterparts, there are several specific credit cards that will actually save you money.

 Like to travel?
 Some cards allow you to accumulate points on airfare, hotel stays, gas, and even restaurant meals.
 Need to go shopping?
 Many credit cards provide cashback on purchases from stores like Home Depot, Target, and more.
 Poor credit means that you are less likely to be eligible for these credit cards, essentially locking you out from taking advantage of the savings they provide more eligible candidates.

 In other words, credit cards can be used as a way to leverage your purchasing habits to save you money in the long run, rather than just another way to accumulate debt.
 NerdWallet lets you search by rewards categories so you can find the perfect credit card to match your interests.